 - Warm the corn tortillas in a large skillet over medium heat, turning once, until soft.

 My family goes through corn tortillas crazy fast.
 And I buy the big bags at Costco!
 I would love to start making my own corn tortillas.
 I have my eye on this 8-inch Cast Iron Tortilla Press.
-It is the top-rated model at Amazon; they also carry the slightly smaller Norpro Cast Aluminum option, with high reviews, for half the price.
+It is the top-rated model at Amazon; they also carry the slightly smaller Norpro Cast Aluminum option, with high reviews, for a bit less.